Columbus State Writing Center Repository: Reading Strategies

 Notes can be in a PDF, a Word document, or a notebook.
 (Below are links to different methods of notetaking while reading.)

-When pausing from reading, we can repair our comprehension and/or our motivation:
+When we pause from reading, we can maintain our comprehension and/or our motivation:

 • Think aloud about our concerns and ask questions (e.g., “What is giving me difficulty?”)